Traumatic Brain Injury

 Sometimes, these symptoms do not show up immediately following the incident.
 If it was a car accident or any other type of accident, it is critical that the injured person is examined by a doctor after having sustained a serious blow or jolt to the head especially if he or she lost consciousness for any period of time.

-What are the long-term consequences of traumatic brain injury?
+What are the long-term consequences of a brain injury?

 Depending on whether a brain injury is mild or severe, the near and long-term effects of the injury will be different for every person.
 And what is considered a mild TBI can still have devastating effects on a person's life.
 A person who survives a severe head injury may be left in a persistent vegetative state, or can appear to be perfectly normal while suffering from psychological and emotional effects of the injury.
 A brain injured person must learn how to navigate life and relationships as he or she recovers from the effects of TBI.